XPMUser/XPMUser.github.io/README.md

 ## Modpacks

-This repository features dynamic modpacks, you will be able to toggle mods as you see fit, and be able to combine multiple mods together for dynamic modpacks.
+This repository features dynamic modpacks, you'll be able to toggle mods as you see fit, and be able to combine multiple mods together for dynamic modpacks.

 Currently, these are the versions that support modpacks:
  - pde2016 (Prodigy Definitive Edition/Modified 1-30-0)